 Following up, you will savour some popular Greek dishes such as “moussaka” in an extra tasteful vegan version with organic black beans and a béchamel sauce of coconut milk, as well as vegan “soutzoukakia”, some delicious eggplant balls flavoured with a mixture of spices.

 Continue your adventure in the most well-known spot for souvlaki if you’re vegan in Athens!
 The very first vegan souvlaki joint in Athens, offers a handful of alternative gyro options (different types of marinated mushrooms with delicious sauces served with country-style fries) and one extra delicious option, the meat-free kebab made of lentils.
 You will also try their version of the vegan Dakos salad with traditional Cretan rusks, juicy tomato and almond vegan cheese.

 Right across the street you will find yourselves in a small store with minimal decoration, but not minimal options.
 Here you will enjoy Greek doughnuts – one of the oldest desserts in the world- that we call loukoumades!
 Among the excellent vegan options “dulce de leche” and “hazelnut praline” stand out.

 Interested in more options?
 Receive excellent tips by your local food expert of what to eat in Greece and where to enjoy nutritious meals during your stay in Athens.
 Find out all about the wholesome foods we cook in our Greek kitchens and how to recreate Greek vegan recipes back home.

 Did you know?
-We can create a private food tour exclusively for you.
+This tour is completely customisable to your taste buds; we can create a private food tour exclusively for you.
 Drop us a message.
 If you’d like even more experiences to choose between, take a look at the entire Greekality range of Athens food tours.